dankamongmen/notcurses/README.md

 superb and authoritative [NCURSES FAQ](https://invisible-island.net/ncurses/ncurses.faq.html#xterm_16MegaColors).
 As such, Notcurses is not a drop-in Curses replacement.

-Wherever possible, Notcurses makes use of the Terminfo library shipped with NCURSES, benefiting greatly from its portability and thoroughness.
+Wherever possible, Notcurses makes use of the Terminfo database shipped with NCURSES, benefiting greatly from its portability and thoroughness.

 Notcurses opens up advanced functionality for the interactive user on